-Dolce Vita is one of Montrose’s go-to date spots.
-More specifically, this pizzeria is a good seventh or eighth date spot, when you actually care just as much about eating your bodyweight in pizza as you do about getting to know each other.
-If you’re only on date number two and looking for somewhere with lots of wine and small plates under $15 instead, their sister restaurant Vinoteca Poscol is only a block away.
+This Montrose pizzeria is a good spot, to bring someone you care about, but who also loves taking down large amounts of pizza as much as you do.
+If you’re with someone you want to be a bit more polite around and want somewhere with lots of wine and small plates under $15 instead, their sister restaurant Vinoteca Poscol is only a block away.
 They also have a high-end option down the street called Da Marco Cucina e Vino where you can get a nice steak and $52 uni spaghetti.
 You might want to reserve that one for an anniversary though.

 There are a few things you can always count on at Cafe TH in East Downtown.
-The very friendly owner will 100% remember your name from your last visit, there will be jazz playing, and you’re going to eat really good Vietnamese food.
+You’ll have a great conversation with the very friendly owner, there will be jazz playing, and you’re going to eat really good Vietnamese food.
 They serve a wide range of dishes, including classics like spring rolls, vermicelli bowls, and pho - but you’ll want to focus on the specialties like the vegan curry and banh mi bo kho (beef stew served with French bread).
 It’s open Monday through Friday for lunch, and only serves dinner on Thursday and Friday nights, so plan accordingly.
 Also important for your planning: it’s BYOB.

-Located in an old Montrose stripmall between a laundromat and a convenience store, La Guadalupana Bakery & Cafe serves Mexican breakfast until 3pm everyday, along with a variety of homemade pastries and their signature cinnamon coffee.
+Located in an old Montrose strip mall between a laundromat and a convenience store, La Guadalupana Bakery And Cafe serves Mexican breakfast until 3pm everyday, along with a variety of homemade pastries and their signature cinnamon coffee.
 Eating here feels like home, mainly because the owner greets you at the door and personally seats you at one of the cafe tables.
 If you don’t feel like breakfast, they do lunch dishes like enchiladas verdes and chile rellenos too.